Multi-photon entanglement and interferometry

-So far, significant experimental progress has been achieved only in small-scale realizations of quantum information processing.
-However, serious problems occur in bringing quantum information processing to technologically useful scales.
-This is primarily due to the unavoidable decoherence [For general aspects on decoherence, we refer to the excellent reviews (see, e.g., Zurek, 2003; Schlosshauer, 2004)] caused by the coupling between the quantum system and the environment.
-In quantum communication, it is the noisy quantum channel that degrades the quality of entanglement between two particles the more the further they propagate.
+So far, significant experimental progress has been achieved in small-scale realizations of quantum information processing.
+However, interesting challenges arise in bringing quantum information processing to technologically useful scales.
+This is primarily due to the unavoidable decoherence\footnote{For general aspects on decoherence, we refer to a review by Zurek (2003).} caused by a coupling between the quantum system and the environment.
+In quantum communication, it is the noisy quantum channel that degrades the quality of entanglement between particles the further they propagate.
 Yet, the implementation of any of the quantum communication schemes (as reviewed above) over large distances requires that two distant parties share entangled pairs with high quality.
-In addition, during quantum computation the coherence of a quantum system also decreases exponentially with the increase of operation time.
-This would consequently lead to the failure of quantum algorithms.
-It is therefore necessary to overcome the unfavorable decoherence in any realistic large-scale realization of quantum information processing.
+Similarly, during quantum computation the coherence of a quantum system also decreases exponentially with an increasing operation time, consequently leading to failure in the quantum computation.
+It is therefore necessary to overcome decoherence in any realistic large-scale realization of quantum information processing.

-The main tool to overcome the noise in the quantum communication channel is entanglement purification, proposed by Bennett \textit{et al}.
+An important tool to overcome the noise in the quantum communication channel is entanglement distillation, concentration and purification, proposed by Bennett \textit{et al}.
 (1996a, 1996b, 1996c) and Deutsch \textit{et al}.
 (1996).
-The linear-optical implementation of entanglement purification was suggested and then experimentally demonstrated by Pan \textit{et al}.
+A linear-optical implementation of entanglement purification was suggested and experimentally demonstrated by Pan \textit{et al}.
 (2001b, 2003b).
-Quantum repeaters (Briegel \textit{et al}., 1998; D\"{u}r \textit{et al}., 1999), based on entanglement purification and entanglement swapping, provide an efficient way to generate highly entangled states between two distant locations.
+Quantum repeater (Briegel \textit{et al}., 1998; D\"{u}r \textit{et al}., 1999), based on entanglement purification and entanglement swapping, would provide an efficient way to generate highly entangled states between two distant locations.
 Remarkably, the quantum repeater protocol tolerates general errors on the percent level, which is reachable using entanglement purification based on linear optics (Pan \textit{et al}., 2001b, 2003b).
-A recent study (D\"{u}r and Briegel, 2003) shows that entanglement purification can also be used to increase the quality of logic operations between two qubits by several orders of magnitude.
+A study (D\"{u}r and Briegel, 2003) shows that entanglement purification can also be used to increase, by several orders of magnitude, the quality of logical operations between two qubits.
 In essence, this implies that the threshold for tolerable errors in quantum computation is within reach using entanglement purification and linear optics.